History of animation: Animated TV series of the 1950s

-Jay Ward produced the popular Crusader Rabbit (tested in 1948, original broadcasts in 1949–1952 and 1957–1959), with successful use of a limited-animation style.
+Jay Ward produced the popular Crusader Rabbit (tested in 1948, original broadcasts in 1949–1952 and 1957–1959), with the successful use of a limited-animation style.

 At the end of the 1950s, several studios dedicated to TV animation production started competing.
-While the focus for competition in theatrical animation had been on quality and innovation, it now shifted to delivering animation fast and cheaply.
-Critics noted how the quality of many shows was often poor in comparison to the classic cartoons, with rushed animation and run-of-the-mill stories.
+While the focus for competition in theatrical animation had been on quality and innovation, it now shifted to delivering animation quickly and cheaply.
+Critics noted how the quality of many shows was often poor in comparison to classic cartoons, with rushed animation and run-of-the-mill stories.
 Network executives were satisfied as long as there were enough viewers, and the huge amounts of young viewers were not bothered with the lack of quality that the critics perceived.
-Watching Saturday-morning cartoon programming, up to four hours long, became a favorite pastime of most American children since the mid-1960s, and was a mainstay for decades.
+Watching Saturday-morning cartoon programming, up to four hours long, became a favorite pastime of most American children in mid-1960s, and was a mainstay for decades.

 Disney had entered into TV production relatively early, but for a long time refrained from creating new animated series.
-Instead, Disney had their anthology series on the air since 1954 in primetime three-hour slots, starting with the Walt Disney's Disneyland series (1954–1958), clearly promoting the Disneyland theme park that opened in 1955.
-Walt Disney personally hosted the series that –apart from older cartoons– featured segments with, for instance, looks behind the scenes at film-making processes or with new live-action adventures.
+Instead, Disney had their anthology series on the air since 1954 in prime time three-hour slots, starting with the Walt Disney's Disneyland series (1954–1958), clearly promoting the Disneyland theme park that opened in 1955.
+Walt Disney personally hosted the series that –apart from older cartoons– featured segments with looks behind the scenes at film-making processes or with new live-action adventures among others.